ALL spoilers will be unmarked ahead. Beware major spoilers.

 - Beware the Nice Ones: Certainly the nicest of all of the teachers at Duel Academy.
 And also one of the Seven Stars/Shadow Riders.

-- Blood from the Mouth: Happens in a flashback explaining how he is Amnael.
+- Blood from the Mouth: Happens in a flashback explaining how he contracted a fatal illness.

 - The Bus Came Back: He returns as Amnael, defeats Chazz and Alexis, takes their keys and nearly defeats Jaden.

-- The Chew Toy: After becoming a Spirit Advisor, he's often swallowed by his cat Pharaoh.
+- The Chew Toy: Literally!
+After becoming a Spirit Advisor, he's often swallowed by his cat Pharaoh.

 - Cool Teacher: In the first opening, "Kaisei Josho Hallelujah", you can see him on a motorcycle.
-And in episode 13, he sicced his cat Pharaoh on some evil scientists.
+And in episode 13, he sicces his cat Pharaoh on some evil scientists.

 - Double Agent: He took the job at Duel Academy in order to gain access to Spirit Keys.